rokaskasperavicius/csproject-api/README.md

 As of right now, to deploy the API project you have to have access to the project on Heroku and have Heroku git remote set on your local machine.

-`git push heroku main` will push the changes from the main branch to Heroku where it will be deployed.
+`git push heroku` will push the changes from the main branch to Heroku where it will be deployed.